haolihuang/Spark-recommender/README.md

 # Spark-recommender

-Exercise from the Big Data workshop by PSC.
+Exercise from the XSEDE Big Data and Machine Learning Workshop.
+We built a recommendation system using the `pyspark.mllib.ALS` package.

-The file can be run using the `spark -submit` commend in the python shell.
+In the python shell, load pyspark using the commend `module load spark`.
+Then, the file can be run using the `spark -submit spark_recommender.py` commend.